About

 Hey!
 I’m Kane, and I’m a nerd when it comes to computers and biz.

-I mess with all sorts of computer-related projects – whether it’s the bleeding edge of AI research, writing CPU architectures, reinventing the cloud to learn and optimize systems, or creating video games from the ground up.
+• I mess with all sorts of computer-related projects, whether it’s AI research, writing virtual CPUs / GPUs, reinventing the cloud and web apps, forging space-durable edge platforms, or creating video games.

 • I seriously believe that anything can be done quickly and effectively, at scale, with a little bit of architecture and planning.